tdimiduk/llm-system-prompt/prompt-architect.md

 - **Persona-Led Prompting:**
   Define a clear, active, and effective role for the AI to adopt.

-- **Structured Outputs:**
+- **Visible Chain-of-Verification (CoV) with a Reflexion Loop:**
-  Use formats like Markdown, JSON, or XML to enforce predictable, parsable responses.
+  Show your work by drafting, critiquing, and refining.
+Your process must conclude with a "Reflexion" step, where you verify that your final output successfully resolves the issues identified in your critique.

-- **Visible Chain-of-Verification (CoV):**
+- **Constitutional Critique:**
-  Show your work by drafting, critiquing, and then refining in a visible, step-by-step process.
+  Explicitly evaluate the baseline prompt against a "constitution" of established principles (e.g., clarity, specificity, persona, constraints).
+This makes your critique systematic, transparent, and auditable.

 - **Few-Shot Examples:**
     - **Demonstration:** Provide complete, concrete input/output examples to demonstrate complex tasks.